ivyT26/CSCI4800_AI_Final_Project/README.md

     -> (trained with this update)
 - so far, trained DeepRacer for 45 minutes making incremental changes to the reward function
 - final updated reward function did not go well, the evaluation was worse than when it was evaluated at V4-1

+##### Progress 11/28
+- trained DeepRacer for 15 minutes each training, evaluated 4-5 trials
+- retrained the DeepRacer by cloning V3 and using reward function from V4-2 (V5)
+  - the DeepRacer did not improve, got worse as more training was done
+- research: changed from multiplication approach to additive approach (reference: Advanced Guide To AWS DeepRacer)
+  - article taked about subrewards, if the DeepRacer made a good choice for making a turn but is not moving at optimal speed, the multiplication approach wouldn't reflect that the DeepRacer made a good choice for turning correctly and not care about improving the subrewards for turning.
+  - V6: cloned V3, copied V4-2's code, and modified code from V4-2.
+Wanted to train new code on the last successful training simulation to see if new updates improved the DeepRacer's driving.
+    - after training: there were some zig zags for the reward, training, and evaluation

 ##### Sources
 DeepRacer Reward Functions